If any want to become my followers, let them deny themselves and take up their cross

 "on call" via email and social media to provide prayer support for those who need prayers "right now".

-The Intercessors belong to the Prince of Peace Internet Intercessors Yahoo Group Site.
+The Intercessors belong to the Prince of Peace Internet Intercessors Google Group Site.

-When there is a prayer need it is posted on the Group Site by either the members themselves or via a
+When there is a prayer need it is posted by either the members themselves or via a

-If you have a prayer request and would like the Internet Intercessors to pray, please contact:
+If you have a prayer request, are not a member of the group, and would like the Internet Intercessors to pray, please contact:

 In The Purpose Driven Life, Rick Warren writes, "God intends for us to experience life together.